halilkaya/pymock/README.md

 # License
 ```
-PyMock is a simple mock REST API written with Flask.Use if you need
+PyMock is a simple mock REST API written with Flask.
+Use if you need
 a mock API in seconds.
 Copyright (C) 2016  Halil Kaya